mozilla-iam/auth0-deploy/README.md

     dev PR and this prod PR will be the same and the reviewer can leverage the dev PR's review.
 If that's not the case a new thorough review would be needed.
-12. During change window, merge PR.
-Codebuild will deploy it to Auth0 Production instance.
+12. During change window, merge the PR.
+Now you have to manually run the Codebuild job `auth0-deploy-prod` which will deploy the rules to the Auth0 production instance.
+You can do this using the AWS cli running `aws codebuild start-build --project-name auth0-deploy-prod`, or using the AWS UI console navigating to Codebuild, choosing 'auth0-deploy-prod', pressing 'Start build' and pressing again 'Start build' in the next screen.
+Once the job finish successfully, all the rules should be uploaded to Auth0 prod.
 13. [Test in prod](https://mana.mozilla.org/wiki/display/SECURITY/Auth0+manual+testing) to make sure everything works and rollback if it doesn't.

 ## Known Issues